neverinfamous/d1-manager/README.md

 ## 📝 Development Notes

+### Protected System Database

+The `d1-manager-metadata` database is automatically hidden from the UI and protected from all operations (view, delete, rename, export).
+This internal database stores query history and saved queries for the application.
+Protection ensures:

+- **Hidden from List** - Does not appear in the database list
+- **Delete Protection** - Returns 403 Forbidden if deletion is attempted
+- **Rename Protection** - Returns 403 Forbidden if rename is attempted
+- **Export Protection** - Silently skipped in bulk export operations
+- **Info Protection** - Returns 404 Not Found if info is requested

+This safeguards the demo site and production deployments from accidental or malicious deletion of critical application data.

 ### Mock Data in Local Development

 The Worker automatically detects localhost requests and returns mock data including sample databases (`dev-database`, `test-database`), tables (`users`, `posts`, `comments`), realistic schemas, query results, and simulated export/import operations.
 This allows full UI testing without Cloudflare credentials.